pmichel31415/jsalt-2019-mt-tutorial/README.md

 <div align="center">
 <img height="400" src="images/transformer.png" alt="Transformer architecture"/>
 </div>

+This architecture relies on 3 different "modules":

+- Word embeddings mapping word indices to learned vectors.
+This is implemented in pytorch with the `nn.Embedding`
+- Multi-head attention.
+This is implemented in `MultiHeadAttention` in `lab/transformer.py`

+**TODO 1**: We've implemented most of the transformer

 ### Training a model

 You can train a transformer model by running `python lab\training.py`: